MicrosoftDocs/memdocs/sccm/desktop-analytics/faq.md

 ### How can I provide feedback about Desktop Analytics?

-To share your thoughts or feedback about Desktop Analytics, click the Send a Smile icon at the top of the portal and follow the prompts.
-We encourage you to include a screenshot with your submission.
-You can also submit product suggestions and upvote others' ideas on [UserVoice](https://configurationmanager.uservoice.com/forums/300492-ideas?category_id=366805).
+To share your feedback about Desktop Analytics, select the **Send a Smile** icon at the top of the portal.
+Include a screenshot with your submission to help Microsoft better understand your feedback.
+You can also submit product suggestions and upvote other ideas on [UserVoice](https://configurationmanager.uservoice.com/forums/300492-ideas?category_id=366805).

 > [!Note]
-> Never share private information (such as your Tenant Id or Commercial Id) via Send a Smile or UserVoice.
-Unfortunately, we cannot provide support via the Send a Smile or UserVoice channels.
-To receive assistance with your Desktop Analytics workspace, click on the "Help and Support" link in the navigation menu and follow the prompts to open a ticket.
+> Never share private information via Send a Smile or UserVoice.
+Such private information includes your Tenant Id or Commercial Id.
+Microsoft doesn't provide support via the Send a Smile or UserVoice channels.
+To get help with your Desktop Analytics workspace, select the **Help and Support** link in the navigation menu to open a support ticket.